 People used to express their surprise when they saw a painting of me in my house, if I had really painted it myself, and where I got my inspiration from.
 And after my first corona paintings for our new home, a casual visitor shouted “this painting style is what I have been looking for, for years” and I received my first commission for a work of art.
 Even before I had made the decision to become a professional painter.

 I noticed that people were looking for a work of art they could identify themselves with.
 An abstract painting that tells something about them.
 About who they are, their style, their challenge in life, the statement they want to make.

 That's how I see my abstract paintings; Statement Art of the person with whom it hangs on the wall.
-And I am a proud painter if I have been able to realise someone's Statement Art with special shapes, colours, styles and textures.
+And I am a proud artist if I have been able to realise someone's Statement Art with special shapes, colours, styles and textures.

 Someone told me of her disappointment with that painting they had bought in a gallery for a lot of money.
 How beautiful it looked there, bathed in light.
 How disappointed she is now that at home it looks a bit dull and barely noticeable.